hoanganhminh01/hoanganhminh01.github.io/_pages/about.md

 My name is Minh Anh Hoang.
 I am currently a Ph.D. student in Electrical and Electronic Engineering at RMIT University, advised by Dr. Khuong Nguyen-Vinh.
 I am also a Lecturer in Computer Science and Machine Learning at Swinburne University of Technology, Ho Chi Minh City, Vietnam.

-My work focuses on the intersection of Artificial Intelligence, Computer Vision, Machine Learning, Explainable AI, and sustainable engineering systems.
-I am particularly interested in developing intelligent systems that can transform complex data into practical insights and support real-world decision-making.

 My research interests include Computer Vision, Explainable AI, Medical AI, and AI applications in Renewable Energy and Sustainable Engineering.
 My recent work spans some areas, including:
 * Artificial Intelligence & Machine Learning
 * Computer Vision & Multimodal Learning